Debp financing

 Credit ratings

 Veidekke has no official credit rating but monitors quantitative and qualitative factors that affect the group’s creditworthiness.
 We aim for net interest-bearing debt over EBITDA for the preceding 12 months to not exceed 3.0.
-As at 31 December 2021, the group’s net interest-bearing position amounted to NOK x,x billion, rendering this ratio not applicable.
+As of 31 December 2024, the group had a positive net interest-bearing position of NOK 2.6 billion, rendering this ratio not applicable.